tingsun123/work_examples/README.md

 # work_examples

-## event embedding and predictions
+## event and Sequence embeddings for customer Journey and predictions

-Personal projects and a few work examples
+## Misc: a few PPT presentations from Anlytics wordk